-The Senior Procurement Executive may waive the requirement for obtaining a certification, on a case-bycase basis, if granting a waiver is in the best interest of the Department.
+The Senior Procurement Executive may waive the requirement for obtaining a certification, on a case-by-case basis, if granting a waiver is in the best interest of the Department.
 This authority may not be delegated.
 A certification waiver allows an individual who does not meet the certification requirements of the position to remain in that position.
 This is an assignment waiver and is only valid for the particular position to which the individual is assigned.
 This waiver is not transferable to another position or agency.

-3.9.2 FAC-C-DS Waivers
+3.9.2 Digital Services Credential Waivers

-The Senior Procurement Executive may waive the requirement for contracting professionals assigned to acquisitions for digital services over the above threshold to have the FAC-C-DS specialization prior to being assigned (3.4.1 FAC-C-DS Policy) and allow an employee to be certified within one year after being assigned.
+The Senior Procurement Executive may waive the requirement for contracting professionals assigned to acquisitions for digital services over the above threshold to have the Digital Services Credential prior to being assigned and allow an employee to be credentialed within one year after being assigned 10.
 This decision must be documented in writing and provided to the agency Acquisition Career Manager.